liquidprompt/liquidprompt/docs/functions.rst

 by themes.
 These include data, theme, and utility functions.

-Functions starting with ``__lp`` are **internal** functions, designed to be used only by Liquidprompt internals.
+Functions starting with ``__lp`` are **internal** functions, designed to be used only by Liquid Prompt internals.
 These functions should not be used by users or themes, as they are not guaranteed to not change between versions.

 .. toctree::